moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## FETCH {#message-fetch}

 A receiver issues a FETCH to a publisher to request a range of Objects within a Track.

-All avaialble Objects will be delivered in order.
+All available Objects will be delivered with the same delivery preference as Objects would be delivered with SUBSCRIBE.
+When possible, earlier Objects SHOULD be delivered before later Objects, but it is possible to receive Objects out of order due to reordering, what is available in the cache, or other reasons.

 The format of FETCH is as follows: